Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Ability to use a social justice/equity lens and apply critical thinking skills to evaluate the impacts of gender roles, culture, sexuality, social class and ethnicity and intersectionality; as well as evaluate the strengths and limitations of various theoretical perspectives
+1. Ability to use a social justice/equity lens and apply critical thinking skills to evaluate the impacts of gender roles, culture, sexuality, social class, and ethnicity and intersectionality; as well as evaluate the strengths and limitations of various theoretical perspectives.

-2. Complete written assignments as well as develop a presentation and poster, reinforced by peer-reviewed journal articles, to answer research questions and develop research skills
+2. Complete written assignments as well as develop a presentation and poster, reinforced by peer-reviewed journal articles, to answer research questions and develop research skills.

-3. Engage with readings, discussion and peer/guest presentations, to contextualize the aging body as a social construct within current socio-political environments and build awareness of the role of social justice in challenging inequities
+3. Engage with readings, discussion, and peer/guest presentations, to contextualize the aging body as a social construct within current socio-political environments and build awareness of the role of social justice in challenging inequities.

-4. Learn how physical society supports/hampers the experience of aging especially for those aging with disability and/or illness (e.g. accessible environment, buildings, transportation, technology)
+4. Learn how physical society supports/hampers the experience of aging especially for those aging with disability and/or illness (e.g., accessible environment, buildings, transportation, technology).

-5. Listen to and interact with guest speakers who will introduce diverse perspectives on the experience of aging
+5. Listen to and interact with guest speakers who will introduce diverse perspectives on the experience of aging.

-SOCY 425 Selected Topics In Sociology I Units: 3.00
+SOCY 425 Selected Topics in Sociology I Units: 3.00

 Consult the Department for possible offerings in any given year.